farhan-syah/spark/guides/Teaching-Guide.md

 While SPARK is designed to be simple and adaptable, certain environmental factors significantly increase the likelihood of success:

-### Team Readiness
+### Team Readiness Prerequisites
-- **Willingness to experiment** - Teams open to trying a new approach for at least one quarter
+- **Decomposition skills** - Ability to break work into 1-2 day deliverable pieces (can be learned)
-- **Communication comfort** - Members feel safe raising blockers and challenges
+- **Communication comfort** - Members feel safe raising blockers and sharing context
 - **Learning orientation** - Focus on continuous improvement over blame

-### Leadership Support
+- **Outcome mindset** - Willingness to measure success by customer impact

-- **Servant leadership mindset** - Leaders exist to remove obstacles and enable team success
+### Leadership Support Requirements
-- **Protection from distractions** - Shielding teams from excessive context switching and scope creep
+- **Servant leadership** - Leaders remove obstacles rather than assign work
-- **Outcome focus** - Measuring success by customer impact rather than activity levels
+- **Autonomy protection** - Shield teams from micromanagement and constant re-prioritization

-### Operational Conditions
+- **Patience with change** - Allow 4+ weeks for new patterns to emerge
-- **Product Owner availability** - Someone who can dedicate sufficient time to prioritization and stakeholder management
+- **Trust in process** - Support WIP limits even when they feel counterintuitive initially

-- **Tolerance for productive discomfort** - Understanding that WIP limits and minimal planning may feel uncomfortable initially
+### Cultural Shifts to Guide
-- **Commitment to transparency** - Making work, dependencies, and blockers visible to everyone
+- **From busy to focused** - One item in progress is more productive than three

-### Cultural Shifts to Expect
+- **From estimation to forecasting** - Use cycle time and decomposition instead of story points
-- **From estimation to measurement** - Using actual cycle time instead of story points
+- **From push to pull** - Team members choose work when ready
-- **From push to pull** - Team members taking work when ready instead of having it assigned
+- **From individual to collective knowledge** - Context belongs to work items, not people
-- **From feature focus to outcome focus** - Celebrating learning and course corrections as much as completed features
+- **From feature factory to outcome engine** - Celebrate learning and pivots as much as shipping

 These aren't rigid requirements, but teams with these characteristics tend to adopt SPARK more successfully and see faster results.